buggyrace/buggy-race-about/docs/teaching/tasks-and-phases.md

 This fluid approach — letting students decide how thoroughly to address each task — worked well with the range of students.
 Inevitably, some students do the minimum.
 But most engaged students did a lot more.
-It's also common — and a good indicator of a growing strategy of approaching software development — to see students revisit tasks to add more coverage to them once they've worked out a way to implement a solution.
+It's also common — and a good indicator of a growing appreciation of what's involved in software development — to see students revisit tasks to add more coverage to them once they've worked out a way to implement a solution.

 ## The contents of a task